Sixth Grade “In a Nutshell”

-While studying Language Arts, sixth grade read, investigate, and comprehend a collection of poetry, short stories, non fiction literature, and plays.
-Developing research strategies and collection of valid information is practiced throughout the year.
-The goal of sixth grade is creating and active student learners.
+While studying Language Arts, sixth grade read, investigate, and comprehend a collection of poetry, short stories, nonfiction literature, and plays.
+Developing research strategies and the collection of valid information is practiced throughout the year.
+The goal of sixth grade is creating active student learners.

 - Saint Biography